gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy lay in her cot and stared up at the sky after they cleaned up and turned in.
-Even the tallest pines hadn't grown enough to reach the peak of the greenhouse's roof, but the blue bowl above her was hazed by fog where the warm, moist air rising from the valley met the cold of the outside world.
+Even the tallest pines hadn't yet reached the peak of the greenhouse's roof, but the blue bowl above her was hazed by fog where the warm, moist air rising from the valley met the cold of the outside world.
 It took her a moment to realize that the ticklish feeling on her temples was tears.
 She was in a forest—an actual *forest*—but she missed the sea.
-The hell with what the machines wanted or Doctor Johel and Johnson Wales and the governors.
+The hell with what the machines wanted.
+The hell with Doctor Johel and Johnson Wales and the governors.
 She just wanted to see Aunt Naggie and Honesty again, and Jeep, and the *Guinevere*,